JoshuaCarroll/BasketballRosterManager/README.md

 - **✅ Configurable Foul Rules**: Different leagues have different foul reset periods and bonus thresholds
 - **✅ Quarter/Half Tracking**: Support for leagues that reset fouls each quarter vs. each half
 - **✅ Enhanced Bonus System**: Visual indicators for bonus (e.g., 7 fouls) and double-bonus (e.g., 5 fouls for HS girls)
+- **✅ Import**: Import roster CSV files from SBLive to get you into the game faster

 ### 🌟 Additional Modern Enhancements
 - **Cross-Platform**: Runs on Windows, macOS, and Linux